mesosphere/marathon/docs/docs/checks.md

 * TCP Check
 * Command Check

 When a check is configured for an app/pod, it has zero impact on its deployment status in Marathon.
-To control this behavior you will need to use a health-check or readiness check.
+To control this behavior you will need to use a health check or readiness check.
 The value in the task varies depending on check type:

 * HTTP Check returns http response status code
 * TCP Check returns boolean true or false